 The key is to first identify your weakest link.
-Once you are aware of your weaknesses, you have a better chance of preventing yourself from slipping into a mode of self-destruction.
+Once you are aware of your weaknesses, you will have a better chance of preventing yourself from slipping into a mode of self-destruction.
 For example, if your weakest link is physical, you may discover that your lack of energy spurs a desire for junk food (which then further depletes your energy).
 Because you know this is a weak link, you can do your best to choose healthy foods that fuel your energy and to schedule regular rest periods.
 You might even consider asking your family and friends to prepare healthy meals for you.

-On the next page is a chart of weaknesses and possible positive action plans.
+Below are some examples of weaknesses and possible positive action plans.
 Take time to identify your challenges and create positive strategies.